Guidelines for Preparing Manuscripts

 Cite tables in order in the manuscript.
 Tables should be self-explanatory without referring to the text.
 Do not repeat data in the text that are given in the table or figure.
 Table titles should clearly summarize the data presented in the table.
 Headings in the table should be brief.
 Place each table on a separate page at the end of the manuscript following the references.

 References.
 References should be presented in the textusing the author-year citation.
 References may include published and unpublished reports, abstracts, theses, and dissertations.
 Most of the references should be current and from peer-reviewed journals.
 Unpublished information should be used sparingly.
 Cite any reference to unpublished materials not available to the public parenthetically in the text (J. Doe, unpublished or J. Jones, personal communication).
 The author must submit a letter from the source of a personal communication with the manuscript that gives permission to use the information.
-Include names of all authors, year, complete title, publication, volume, and inclusive pages in journal references.
+Include names of all authors, year, complete title, publication, volume, inclusive pages, and DOI URLs in journal references.
 For books, cite all author names, editor, year, complete title, publisher, and place of publication.
 Give the place and date of the conference for proceedings, as well as their publisher and place of publication.
 List references in alphabetic order by the first author’s surname.
 When citing references by the same author, list single author references first.
 The sequence of presentation is determined by alphabetizing first author’s surname, then consecutive author’s surnames, and by year of publication (most recent first).
 See Guidelines for References for additional details and examples.

 Submitted papers must conform to accepted standards of English style and usage (1).